inetvirtual/podcast-api/README.md

 # Podcast API
 Podcast Web API
 The Podcast Web api is a web audio player specially crafted for listening to podcasts.
-Currently using in our <a href="https://besttheme.com/podcast-wordpress-theme/">project</a> for the podcast audio section.
+Experimented by using in our <a href="https://besttheme.com/podcast-wordpress-theme/">project</a> for the podcast audio section.
 The player is extensible and ships with many default extensions.
 The player is completely themeable, and can change the markup, which comes with a responsive default theme.
 <h2>Extension</h2>
 <ul>
 <li>Sharing - This holds sharing options for different social networks, direct link sharing and the embed code.</li>